University announces inaugural class of Pirates Rising participants

 .
 Helm, executive director of Literacy Kansas City, was featured in “The Interview” section about creative writing classes.

-A photo taken by Denise Jacobson, a student in Park’s Master of Public Affairs
+A photo taken by Denise Jacobson, a student in Park’s Master of Public Administration

 program, was used as the cover photo for the recently published summer/fall issue of the Missouri Policy Journal